ruggeri/tech-notes/distributed-systems/marz-book.md

 build.
 When the batch layer finishes, expire the previous, and create a new one, starting now (since we immediately start the next batch layer construction).

+Cassandra is suggested for the speed layer datastore.
+Cassandra is key to sorted map (like BigTable).
+It distributes easily, has fault tolerance.
+One note: there isn't any discussion of transactionality in the sense that a single update may need to touch multiple rows.
+This is definitely going to present the possibility of straight-up inconsistency, not just eventual consistency.

+He then starts talking about queuing.
+One queue methodology is to pull events off a queue, and then either report success or failure; failure to ack promptly is a failure; I assume you have heartbeats.
+Of course, your messages need to be idempotent, as you could update the DB, but die before sending the ack to the queue.

+There may be multiple consumers of the same straem: maybe one team wants to do X with the stream, while another team wants to do Y. With a single-consumer queue, all applications must be deployed together;
+each time an event is pulled from the queue, it's given to every consumer application, all wrapped in a single JAR.
+Also, it's not clear what to do if one client succeeds to process a message, but another fails!

+To avoid these problems, you could have multiple queues, one per client consumer: every message should be placed on every queue.
+But that is useless duplication and load.

+I believe RabbitMQ is an example of a single-consumer queue; it basically just load balances for you (and presumably persists messages).

+Another approach is a multi-consumer queue.
+The idea here is that the queue is a log, and that the queue buffers a bunch of events.
+The queue will keep, e.g., 50GB of events.
+Clients are responsible for knowing where they are in the stream.
+No ack/fail is required.
+And you can always replay through the events in order.
+This is what Kafka does (I think it also distributes the queue and makes it redundant.
+Basically, Kafka is like a transaction log that any application can play through.
+Marz seems no downside to Kafka versus RabbitMQ.

+So let's talk about stream processing.
+You can do one-at-a-time, or micro-batched.
+The contrast is latency versus throughput.
+We'll focus on one-at-a-time first.

+First, you might have a pipeline of workers, each worker should have a queue in front of it.
+Multiple workers might share a queue, if they are consuming the same stream.
+One potential problem is that, if you divide up work amongst multiple workers, the workers might try to make conflicting updates.
+E.g., if you're doing a counter, and you don't have an atomic increment, i.e., you read and add and set, then only one worker should be updating one URL.
+But that is troublesome if the load isn't truly even.

+One problem with having a queue in front of every worker is that this creates additional load from just copying things around queues.

+Also, I must again stress that you have no transactionality across rows, which I think should be very limiting.

+He starts talking about the *Storm model*.
+Here you have an event stream (for instance, from Kafka).
+The origin of the stream is the *spout*.
+A *bolt* consumes some input streams, outputing a stream.
+You then connect these up in a topology.
+When a stream is split, it can be split randomly or by hash of some keys (to make sure all the data for one key travels the same path).

+Storm has a feature where ther are no intermediate queues; if there is a failure a tuple is started again from the spout.
+There is some algorithm to do this, but it is not described here.
+Note that this means you may process a message multiple times, which is not idempotent.
+That's no different than before.
+He also mentions that you might not care about a little temporary inaccuracy if it's rare.

+He claims there is a way to do this *exactly once* if you sacrifice some latency.
+I believe that is discussed later.

+He starts talking about the equiv problem in the speed layer.
+One approach is to ignore new equivalencies in the speed layer, and just use the batch equivalences for counting purposes.
+This is inaccurate, but temporarily.
+Note that not only the speed layer information is inaccurate for the moment; we're also failing to collapse the users in the batch layer.
+In general, though, any inaccuracy is only in the speed layer, and that's temporary.

+It's hard to know what a great solution to the equiv problem is without storing every hit to every page.

+Marz notes that inserts into a HyperLogLog are idempotent, btw.